smthemex/ComfyUI_StoryDiffusion/README.md

 Previous updates
 ----
+* if vram >30G using fp16,do not fill in fp8,and chocie  fp16 weights,
+* If using flux-pulid, Please run according to the two methods in my example(new.json);
+* fix some bugs,now 12G VRA runing 1 img in cpu need 317.6s It's 10 times faster than the previous unoptimized version.
+For 24G VRAM users, please provide feedback on the time if it runs successfully so that I can optimize it;
+* Entering the National Day holiday, so if there are any issues with this update, it will take a few days to reply;
+* Add comfyUI wrapper,now You can freely use ComfyUI's regular SDXL, SD1.5 FLUX..., and call the prompt format of this prompt(There's no special benefit, just convenience);
+* fix some bug,and Cleared and organized some code.
+* Any method inserted in the regular comb process, such as connecting Lora after the model, should be able to function properly and has not been tested;
+* now fill in 'cpu' in easy-function ,will use CPU insightface...
+* After testing, only 'Kijai/flux-fp8' and "Shakker-Labs/AWPortrait-FL" fp8 can produce images normally in pulid-flux mode, while the other fp8 or nf4 checkpoints are noises;
+* if using pulid-flux,No need to enter 'cpu' in easyfunction.
+Now choose CPU offloading based on your VRAM, with the dividing points being VR>30G, 18G<VR<30G, or VR<18G;
+* If you don't use Comfyui's clip, you can continue to use the full repo-id to run the pulid-flux now;
 * Now if using Kolor's "ip-adapter" or "face ID", you can choose the monolithic model of clip_vision (such as :"clip-vit-large-patch14.safetensors") to load the image encoder.
 The change this brings is that Kolor's local directory can delete all files in the "clip-vit-large-patch14-336" and "Kolors-IP-Adapter-Plus" folders.
 Of course, because comfyUI defaults to clip image processing of "224" size , while Kolor defaults to 336 size, there will be a loss of accuracy and quality.
 Please refer to the image comparison in readme for details.
 * Another change is that we now need to port the model of "ip_adapter_plus_general.bin" in "kolor-ipadapter" to the "comfyUI/models/photomaker" directory;
 * For the convenience of use, the layout of the node has been adjusted again,delete "id number"(base character lines now),delete " model_type"(base input image [img2img function] or not [txt2img function] now), 'clip_vision' , 'controlnet' , 'character prompt' ,'image','control_image' now in model loader node now.